KAZAKHSTAN: Religious freedom survey, June 2022

 Prisoners of conscience jailed for exercising freedom of religion and beliefPrisoners of conscience jailed for exercising freedom of religion and belief have in the past primarily been alleged adherents of Muslim missionary movement Tabligh Jamaat.
 Independent observers in the country state that its activities peacefully encourage greater Muslim religious observance.
-The regime has repeatedly refused to explain what, if any, crime the alleged Tabligh Jamaat adherents have committed, one verdict claiming the is "intolerant" towards Shia Islam – even though the regime itself has banned all Shia mosques and literature.
-A Seventh-day Adventist and Jehovah's Witnesses have also been jailed for their exercise of freedom of religion and belief.
+The regime has repeatedly refused to explain what, if any, crime the alleged Tabligh Jamaat adherents have committed, one verdict claiming the movement is "intolerant" towards Shia Islam – even though the regime itself has banned all Shia mosques and literature.
+Other Muslims not associated with Tabligh Jamaat, a Seventh-day Adventist, and Jehovah's Witnesses have also been jailed for their exercise of freedom of religion and belief.

-There are 9 individuals (all of them Sunni Muslim men) currently known to be serving prison sentences to punish them for exercising freedom of religion or belief.
+Currently, in June 2022, there are 9 individuals (all of them Sunni Muslim men) known to be serving prison sentences to punish them for exercising freedom of religion or belief.
 None are known to be associated with Tabligh Jamaat.

 Five of the 9 prisoners of conscience were members of an online Muslim discussion group: Beket Mynbasov, Samat Adilov, Nazim Abdrakhmanov, Ernar Samatov and Bolatbek Nurgaliyev.
 In October 2018, the KNB secret police arrested nine Muslim men from different parts of the country who had been among the 171 members of a Muslim discussion group on the WhatsApp messaging service.
 The members had exchanged thousands of messages since it was set up in December 2013.
 The KNB started looking at the messages in August 2018, and all nine Muslims were jailed in 2019 and 2020.